ARPeeketi/RN_model_thermal_conductivity/README.md

 # RN_model_thermal_conductivity
-A numerical Resistor Network Model to estimate the effective thermal conductivity of granular beds
+A thermal discrete element method (TDEM) based framework to estimate the effective thermal conductivity of granular beds.
+The framework is similar to a resistor network approach.
+The contact conduction and the gap conduction are considered.
+The influence of reducing gas pressure on the conductivity (Smoluchowski effect) is also considered.

 The repository contains the algorithms used in the research articles below:
 1. Akhil R Peeketi, Marigrazia Moscardini, Akhil Vijayan, Yixiang Gan, Marc Kamlah, Ratna K Annabattula.
 “Effective thermal conductivity of a compacted pebble bed in a stagnant gaseous environment: An analytical approach together with DEM.”
 Fusion Engineering and Design 130 (2018) pp.80-88